diegopacheco/diegopacheco-architecture-library/src/patterns/QUEUE.md

 * **Duplicate messages**: In some cases, messages may be delivered more than once, leading to redundant processing.
 * **Latency**: Queues can introduce delays in processing, especially if they become overloaded.
 * **Backpressure**: If the rate of incoming messages exceeds the processing capacity, it can lead to increased latency and potential message loss.

+## Why you need to know this?

+Queues are very useful.
+In a couple of very common scenarios:

+1. You want do asynchronous processing: You can use an internal in-memory queue, or you can use an external queue, dependeing on your durability needss.
+2. You want to decouple different parts of your system: Using a queue can help you achieve better scalability and fault tolerance.
+Because now if the reciver system is down, the sender still can send a message and reciver can process later, make the system more resilient.
+3. Queues are present in any HTTP server implementation: Behind the scenes, most HTTP servers use queues to manage incoming requests and distribute them to worker threads or processes for handling.
+Understanding how queues work can help you optimize the performance and scalability of your web applications.
+Queue allow your systems to "breath" under high load.

+However you always want monitor queue depth, arrival and processing rate to make sure your system is healthy.
+This a good metrics to always keep an eye on in any system using queues.